The Challenge: Total Madness: Final Challenge

 Checkpoint One: Players must ski over towards a pile of logs.
 They can take up to three logs before skiing across a valley towards a skull monument to deposit the logs.
 Once a player has collected twelve logs, they must ignite a fuse and light up their monument before proceeding to the end of the checkpoint.
-Unbeknownst to the players, the first male and female to finish the checkpoint form the final Tribunal of the season, ahead of an Instant Elimination.
+Unbeknownst to the players, the first male and female player to finish the checkpoint form the final Tribunal of the season, ahead of an Instant Elimination.